 2. The State is duty-bound to make sure that everyone is provided with education irrespective of their economic and social backgrounds.

-3. The state exercises no monopoly in providing education because it is in contravention with the provisions of Article 19(1)(g) of the Constitution as providing education can also be considered as a business industry.
+3. The state exercises no monopoly in providing education because it is in contravention of the provisions of Article 19(1)(g) of the Constitution as providing education can also be considered as a business industry.

 4. The State has been instrumental in exercising excessing control over the market forces which has affected the demand, supply, and free play.

-5. The setting up of an educational institution can be equated to starting any business venture and it can be made for-profit purposes.
+5. The setting up of an educational institution can be equated to starting any business venture and it can be made for profit purposes.

 6. The institutions should be given the autonomy to collect fees and money from students and practices such as growth, expulsion, and diversification might differ from one institution to another.